 Seizures can be classified into two separate categories, partial and generalized.
 Partial seizures, sometimes referred to as focal seizures, stem from just one part of the brain.
 Partial seizures can be broken down further into two subcategories: simple partial seizures and complex partial seizures.
 Generalized seizures are caused from the entire brain, and consist of four subcategories: absence seizures, myoclonic seizures, atonic seizures, and tonic-clonic (or grand mal) seizures.

 In about fifty percent of epilepsy patients, the cause is unknown.
-The other fifty percent have epilepsy due to developmental disorders, head trauma, genetics, dementia, prenatal injury, and/or certain diseases.
+The other fifty percent have epilepsy due to:

 Testing for epilepsy usually begins with a neurological and behavioral exam, and a series of blood tests.
 Specific neurological tests, such as an electroencephalogram (EEG), may also be done to further detect abnormal brain activity.

 Medication is generally prescribed to reduce the seizures associated with epilepsy; the medication can usually be stopped after a few years, and a seizure-free life can then be lived.
 If the seizures are caused by a part of the brain not associated with major functions, that portion of the brain can be surgically removed.
 Children suffering from epilepsy can benefit from a ketogenic diet, which is high in fats and low in carbohydrates.
 In most cases, the ketogenic diet can be discontinued after a few years, leading to a seizure-free life.